Guidance on retention of committee information.

 Why should I do this?

 The retention of unnecessary paper and electronic records consumes staff time, space and equipment.
-It also incurs liabilities in terms of the need to service information requests made under Data Protection Act 1998 and the Freedom of Information (Scotland) Act 2002.
+It also incurs liabilities in terms of the need to service information requests made under data protection law and the Freedom of Information (Scotland) Act 2002.

-In addition, the Data Protection Act requires us to keep records for no longer than necessary.
+In addition, data protection law requires us to keep records for no longer than necessary.
 We can be sued for retaining unnecessary information if this causes damage to someone.

 However, some information needs to be retained permanently by the University Archive.
 The Archive holds records which provide evidence of the University's function and activities, and show what the University has done and why, how it is organised and operates, and its effect on the wider community.